How Big is the Window Cleaning Industry?

 Jason Hatch bought his Window Genie franchise in Des Moines, Iowa, six years ago.
 He definitely appreciates the time he gets with his wife and two sons as his business continues to grow.

 “Tonight I’ll do paperwork, but tomorrow night is movie night,” he says.
-“I’ll watch movies with the family or, on weekends, it’s Skylanders on Xbox 360 with my 5-year-old.
+“I’ll watch movies with the family or, on weekends, it’s Xbox with my 5-year-old.
 We’ll go out and throw the football around.
 I’m building value in my business versus building up someone else’s asset.
 It’s job security.
 You’ve can’t easily fire yourself.
 You can set your own schedule, and you can create your own destiny.”

 Pick up a copy of “Entrepreneur” or “INC” magazine and you’ll likely see a reference to why the cleaning industry is such a robust industry.
 That’s why there are more than 50 franchise systems offering a variety of cleaning-related services.
 The best-kept secret might just be that the window cleaning segment has the fewest competitors, and for residential window cleaning, Window Genie is just about the only game in town.
 Less competition means you have the opportunity to create a popular and thriving local business.
 What are you waiting for?